Board of Trustees

 Chris Blandford is a landscape architect, master planner, and heritage specialist.
 He is Vice Chair of the Gardens Trust.
 Until 2017 he was Chairman and CEO of the award-winning CBA Studios, which he founded in 1977.
 Working nationally and internationally, he gained a broad range of technical experience in both the conservation and development fields, as well as considerable managerial and commercial expertise.
 He is a Fellow of the Landscape Institute, President of World Heritage UK, Vice Chairman of the South Downs National Park Design Review Panel and a past trustee of ICOMOS.
 He has regularly advised government on design, heritage and environmental matters.
 In retirement he lives and works in the Weald of Sussex surrounded by the extensive garden that he and his wife have created over 40 years.

 Lisa Watson worked for the National Trust at Stowe Landscape Garden for 17 years, starting as a volunteer and then becoming Estate Secretary until she retired in 2009.
-She has been Company Secretary of the London Gardens Trust and is their Chairman.
+She has been Company Secretary of London Parks and Gardens and is their Chairman.
 She was Treasurer of the Association of Gardens Trusts.